top of page

 IMG_20221001_140752 (1)_edited.png

-Collect and grow 100 seeds and we will plant them on in our nursery after the first year and distribute them to a safe place
+Collect and grow 100 seeds and we will plant them on in our nursery after the first year and distribute them for planting.
+The average native tree sequesters one tonne of CO2 in its one hundred year life.

 All over Ireland people have pledged to keep to